-3.333.81 A controller is, broadly, an individual or firm that does one of the following:

-- holds 10% or more of the shares in the applicant firm (including through a parent); - is able to exercise significant influence over the management of the applicant firm through a controlling interesttheir holding in the applicant firm or a parent; - is entitled to control or exercise control of 10% or more of the voting power in the applicant firm (including through a parent); or) - is able to exercise significant influence over the management of the applicant firm through their voting power in it or a parent- - 343.82Limited liability partnership (LLP) applicants should note that some (or sometimes all) individual members may be controllers of the LLP. -Usually this will depend on the number of members and the terms of the membership agreement, especially regarding voting power or significant influence.
+- 3.79 A condition for authorisation under both the PSRs 2017 and EMRs is that the applicant must satisfy us that any persons having a qualifying holding in it are fit and proper persons having regard to the need to ensure the sound and prudent conduct of the affairs of the PI.
+This comprises two elements: firstly, the applicant will need to assess whether any persons (or entities) have a qualifying holding in the applicant and notify the FCA of their identity; and secondly, we will assess the fitness and propriety of any such persons (or entities). - 3.80 A 'qualifying holding' is defined by reference to Article 4(1)(36) of Regulation (EU) 575/2013 on prudential requirements for credit institutions and investment firms.
+We refer to people with a qualifying holding as 'controllers'. - 3.81 A controller is an individual or firm that does one of the following: - holds 10% or more of the shares in the applicant firm (including through a parent) - is able to exercise significant influence over the management of the applicant firm through their holding in the applicant firm or a parent - is entitled to control or exercise control of 10% or more of the voting power in the applicant firm (including through a parent) - is able to exercise significant influence over the management of the applicant firm through their voting power in it or a parent - 3.82 Limited liability partnership (LLP) applicants should note that some (or sometimes all) individual members may be controllers of the LLP.
+Usually this will depend on the number of members and the terms of the membership agreement, especially regarding voting power or significant influence.
 For example, in an 11-person LLP where all have equal voting power, it might appear that none of the members will be a controller (as no individual member will have 10% or more of the voting power).
 However, one of the members may still exercise significant influence.
 If the membership agreement required significant decisions to be taken unanimously by the members, a dissenting member could exercise significant influence over the firm's management despite having less than 10% of the voting power.
 Applicant firms should have this in mind when considering whether a member with less than 10% voting power could exercise significant influence over the firm's management.